 Justify: Explain, with evidence, why something is the case, answering the main objections to your view as you go along.

 Refute: Give evidence to prove why something is not the case.

 Compare, Contrast, Distinguish, Differentiate, Relate: All require that you discuss how things are related to each other.
-Compare suggests you concentrate on similarities, which may lead to a stated preference, the justification of which should be made explicit.
-These words suggest that two situations/ideas can be compared in a number of different ways, or from a variety of viewpoints.
-Contrast suggests you concentrate on differences
+Compare suggests you concentrate on similarities, which may lead to a stated preference, the justification of which should be made clear.
+These words suggest that two situations or ideas can be compared in a number of different ways, or from a variety of viewpoints.
+Contrast suggests you concentrate on differences.

 Define: Write down the precise meaning of a word or phrase.
 Sometimes several co-existing definitions may be used and, possibly, evaluated.